-Model Forecasts - Next 7 Days Atlantic Basin
+Model Forecasts - Next 5 Days Invest 97L

 Computer model guidance within the past 24 hours has increased in agreement regarding the development and evolution of the tropical wave.
-This morning, computer forecast models are in good agreement that this system will remain weaker and more disorganized in nature during the next 24 to 36 hours as it advances west-northwestward over the Greater Antilles.
-Both the European forecast model (left) and the American forecast model (right) show the tropical wave curving more northwestward to northward over the Straits and southeastern Gulf of Mexico later this weekend, and entering the eastern-central and northeastern Gulf of Mexico Sunday into Monday.
-Computer forecast models suggest this will be a slow-moving tropical system as the area of low pressure is still near or over Florida through the 7-day forecast graphic above.
+This afternoon, computer forecast models are in good agreement that this system will remain weaker and more disorganized in nature during the next 24 to 36 hours as it advances west-northwestward over the Greater Antilles.
+While there is uncertainty surrounding the future track of the system, models generally agree that the tropical wave will curve more northwestward and northward over the Florida Straits and southeastern Gulf of Mexico this weekend and entering the easterncentral and northeastern Gulf of Mexico Sunday into Monday.
+Computer forecast models suggest this may be a slow-moving tropical system as the area of low pressure is still near or over Florida into next week.
 Because this system does not have a well-defined center of circulation for the forecast computer models to use, additional updates to eventual track and timing will be possible over the next couple days as the tropical wave becomes more organized.